zee-ahmed/weatherbit-go/README.md

 Get involved!
 This package has a *lot* of room for improvement.
 Below are a list of Go features which could be used in this package to good effect.

 * Tests!
 Testing has significant room for improvement.
-* Handle spaces in City name more gracefully - i.e. if space, convert to %20.
-This is a fairly easy first issue.

 Read the docs, write and try out some improvements and then make a pull request :smile: !